Last Updated: 15th March, 2021

-Many new business models have taken shape in past one decade, specifically after the advent of ecommerce platforms like Magento, Shopify, YoKart that made launch of startups easier.
+Many new business models have taken shape in the past decade, specifically after the advent of eCommerce platforms like Magento, Shopify and YoKart that helped startups launch easily and faster.

 The asset-light business model is also known as the capital-light business model, as it doesn’t require a lot of money to put a venture into action.

-Be it the manpower, the infrastructure, R&D or even the network; instead of spending tons of money to “own” all, you pay a certain amount of capital to get things done and share the profit.
+Be it manpower, residential or commercial spaces, electronic goods, or automobile equipment; instead of spending a large sum of money to own all of it, you pay a certain amount of capital to get things done and share the profit.

-Uber is probably the most common example of a business running on an asset-light model.
-It offers a platform that brings a cab driver and a passenger together and takes a percentage from the revenue generated from rides.
+Uber is probably the most popular example of a business running on an asset-light model.
+It is a cab booking platform that brings cab drivers and passengers together, taking a percentage from the revenue generated from rides.
 The company owns the platform, but it neither owns the cabs nor the drivers.

 In such a marketplace, the company need not own or renew any cars, nor do they face any parking, logistics or scaling issues.
-Besides, an active inspection of suppliers helps renters trust the company.
+Also , an active inspection of the car owners, who are the suppliers on the marketplace, helps renters trust the company.

 With million-dollar insurance from Berkshire Hathaway, Getaround turns out to be a safe bet for car lenders and borrowers alike.